yashwantsinghzala/CreateReactBookSearchApp/README.md

 5. See the description and rating, and other details by clicking on individual result.

 # Technical Stack of App currently :
- 1. Used redux to maintain the data in store and manage it across the containers with in the app.
+ 1. Used redux and redux thunk to maintain the data in store and manage it across the containers with in the app.
  2. Components consist of dump ui component  which needs data which is provided by the container component which is connected through the store.
- 3. Used sass for css modules .
+ 3. Used bootstrap for css modules .

 # With the more time could have done below list of tasks:

-1. error handling could have been done in more detail.
+1. Error handling could have been done in more detail.
-2. more test cases related to asynchronous action and api testing.
+2. More test cases related to asynchronous action and api testing.
-3. could have implemented separate loader for book selected ,although it is already done in reducer ,need to make it only towards UI .
+3. Could have implemented separate loader for book selected ,although it is already done but currently it loads whole page .
-4. could have introduced error boundries.
+4. Could have introduced error boundries.
-5. slidly restructure the rendering part of the app.
+5. Slidly restructure the rendering part of the app.
+6. Could have give some of the more feature to app while showing selected book with good ui experience.